11 Key Martech Trends for 2021-2025

 3. Increased Demand for Social Media Scheduling Tools

-The proliferation of social media scheduling startups is an important martech trend that doesn't get a lot of attention.
+Social media scheduling is a martech niche that doesn't get a ton of attention.

 That's like because these scheduling tools aren't likely to break the $1B mark.
 Or go public.